mauro-codes/nextjs-tailwindcss-blog-starter/README.md

 - Customizable themes for the entire site
 - RSS feed
 - MDX support
+- Navigation by tag and by year
+- Support for series of posts

 If you want to support my work, you can [☕️ buy me a coffe](https://www.buymeacoffee.com/mauro.codes)